Med-Salem-Gzizou/ayat-qt/README.md

 * Search for Verses and export to CSV file.
 * 80 Audio Recitations (Include audio translations).
 * 39 Translations and interpretations (Includes translations in different languages).

+## Installation

+The application is available for Windows as a stand-alone executable that can be downloaded from the [ayat-qt repository releases page](https://github.com/Med-Salem-Gzizou/ayat-qt/releases).

+For Linux you need to compile the code.

 ## Compiling & Running (debian)